grafana/beyla/docs/sources/config/index.md

 The eBPF auto-instrumentation tool can be configured via environment variables or via a YAML configuration file that is passed with the `-config` command-line argument.
 Environment variables have priority over the properties in the configuration file.
-For example, in the following command line the OPEN_PORT option is used to override any open_port settings inside the config.yaml file:
+For example, in the following command line, the OPEN_PORT option, is used to override any open_port settings inside the config.yaml file:

 ```